Top Uses for a Utility Knife in the Kitchen

 What is a Kitchen Utility Knife?

 Utility knife blades can range anywhere between 4 and 7 inches long – but here at F.N.
 Sharp, our utility knife measures in at 5.5 inches, which is the perfect size for almost any kitchen task.
-Made of 67 layers of Damascus steel and weighing in at just 5 ounces, the FN Sharp Utility knife offers superior control with an ergonomically shaped handle for maximum comfort.
+Made of 67 layers of Damascus steel and weighing in at just 5 ounces, the F.N.
+Sharp Utility Knife, available individually and in the 6-knife set of essentials, offers superior control with an ergonomically shaped handle for maximum comfort.
 With a straight edge that boasts a 26-degree angle (13 degrees on each side), this powerhouse of a knife slices through peels, tough skins, and even meats with ease.

 Some utility knives are designed with a serrated edge, which requires a sawing motion while cutting through food.
 While a serrated edge may seem like it has the potential to cut better, it can also saw through the interior of soft foods and damage the appearance (think of meat and cheese trays or fruit platters).
 The F.N.
 Sharp utility knife has a straight edge that makes clean cuts without compromising the visual aesthetic of the food or tearing through the soft interior of ingredients like tomatoes and leaving a mushy mess on your cutting board.